 More trust and brand awareness

 In other words, people trust the opinions and recommendations from others who have used the products and services in real life, and someone’s personal experience is the source of information consumers trust most.
+Recent research also shows that trust in advertising is rising, especially among younger audiences, who are almost three times more likely to trust the ads they see or hear than older generations.

 For brand ambassadors, it is much easier to connect with their audiences in a genuine and authentic way, gain the audience’s attention and enthusiasm about your products and services.
+Their personal stories feel more relatable than brand‑led messages, which is why many organizations now rely on employees as brand ambassadors to create more meaningful engagement.

 📙 Also, read about the 9 social media marketing trends to implement in 2023 and beyond!